 Refinancing isn’t right for everyone.
 When is it a bad idea to refinance?
-It might not make sense to refinance if you don’t want to do one of the following.
+It might not make sense to refinance if you consider the following.

 Restarts Your Mortgage Clock

 If you’ve already paid down your mortgage for five years, then refinance your home to a 30-year mortgage, you restart the clock, and pay off your house later in life.
 The more you’ve already paid off, the less sense it makes to refinance unless you’re moving to a 15-year mortgage.

 Could Raise Your Monthly Expenses